Modeling Short-Range and Three-Membered Ring Structures in Lithium Borosilicate Glasses using Machine Learning Potential: Simulation Results

-Next, we examined the formation process of the 3MRs during quenching at a cooling rate of 10 K/ps in the larger glass models of LBS-20-60-20, LBS-40-40-20, LBS-10-50-40, and LBS-20-40-40 glasses, which possess a relatively large number of 3MRs.
+Next, we examined the formation process of the 3MRs composed of boron and oxygen during quenching at a cooling rate of 10 K/ps in the larger glass models of LBS-20-60-20, LBS-40-40-20, LBS-10-50-40, and LBS-20-40-40 glasses, which possess a relatively large number of 3MRs.
 The glass configurations were extracted from the highest temperature to 300 K every 10 K during cooling, and the temperature dependence on the number of 3MRs was analyzed, as shown in Figure 6.
 The 3MRs increase with the temperature decrements for LBS-20-60-20, while several 3MRs already exist in the melted glass structures at high temperature.
 For the other three glasses, which possess less rings compared to LBS-20-60-20, the variation in the number of 3MRs is not monotonic, and sometimes, more rings were formed at a relatively high temperature compared to the glass models obtained at 300 K. This result potentially indicates that each boron atom frequently changed the bridging boron atoms at high temperatures, and eventually only the stable rings remained at lower temperatures.

 To see the process of 3MRs formation, some of the atomic configurations of LBS-20-60-20 are visualized in Figure 7.
 Figure 7(e) shows the abundance ratio of the 3MRs, which exist at 300 K, at each temperature.
 80\% of the 3MRs were constructed until 800-900 K, and some of them were already formed at a higher temperature, indicating that the 3MRs were initiated to form at various temperatures.
-The apparent jump between 900 and 1000 K may relate to the glass transition temperature, wherein the glass structure was almost frozen, whereas, interestingly, some of the 3MRs still appeared and disappeared at lower temperatures.

-Figures 7(a) and (b) show the rings formed at around 800 K. In case (a), the 3MR was transformed from a four-membered ring, while three neighboring threehold-coordinated boron atoms formed the three-membered boroxol ring at 800 K in case (b).
+The apparent jump between 900 and 1000 K may relate to the glass transition temperature (T$_g$), wherein the glass structure was almost frozen.
+This observation is consistent with the experimental study by Ike et al., which observed boroxol ring deformation above T$_g$ for a lithium borate glass using Brillouin scattering spectroscopy \cite{ike2006}.
+In contrast, interestingly, some of the 3MRs still appeared and disappeared at lower temperatures.
+Figures 7(a) and (b) show the rings formed at around 800 K. In case (a), the 3MR was transformed from a four-membered ring, while three neighboring three-fold-coordinated boron atoms formed the three-membered boroxol ring at 800 K in case (b).
 As shown in Figure 7(c), the 3MR sometimes disappears during cooling due to the instability of the ring structure.
 Contrarily, once stable 3MRs form at high temperatures, they survive until low temperatures, as shown in Figure 7(d).